sidgarimella/conveyor/README.md

 print(y)
 ```

-Conveyor can also provide you with any information available to you in a prior Jupyter workspace.
+Conveyor can also provide you with any information available in a prior Jupyter workspace.

 ```python
 results = conveyor.run_notebook("conveyor/examples/Sample Calculations I.ipynb")